-- See additional webinars & resources on ELAP’s website
+- See additional webinars and resources on ELAP’s website

-Public Benefits & Legal Help to Access Them
+Public Benefits and Legal Help to Access Them

 Solid Ground’s Benefits Legal Assistance attorneys provide FREE legal help to get or keep WA State public benefits, and they are open for business as usual during the COVID-19 crisis.
 If you are having an issue obtaining or maintaining your state public benefits, please contact us at 206.694.6742 or email@example.com.

-Additionally, Washington State has made temporary changes to public benefits systems that may impact your ability to get or keep state benefits.
-These changes are current as of April 29, 2020.
+Additionally, Washington state has made temporary changes to public benefits systems that may impact your ability to get or keep state benefits.
+These changes are current as of June 11, 2020.
 Note that they are temporary and will be in place until the state indicates otherwise, so be sure to check back in for up-to-date changes.

-- Food, Cash, & Medical Support (WA State) – Find out if you are eligible for expanded food, cash, and medical supports available in response to the COVID-19 pandemic.
+- Food, Cash, and Medical Support (WA state) – Find out if you are eligible for expanded food, cash, and medical supports available in response to the COVID-19 pandemic.